gradle/build-tool-training-exercises/Adv_Dependency_Management/exercise1/README.md

-This is because `guava` was in the `implementation` dependency configuration of the `model` subproject, an indication to Gradle that it's not needed for compilation for upstream projects.
+This is because `guava` was in the `implementation` dependency configuration of the `model` subproject, an indication to Gradle that it's not needed for compilation for downstream projects.

 <p align="center">
 <img width="75%" height="75%" src="https://user-images.githubusercontent.com/120980/200845540-aad80126-9397-45f8-befc-142003753682.png">